About

 Who are we

-We are a marine environmental service specialising in assessing biological changes in the oceans including plankton, fish and seabirds.
+We are a marine environmental service specialising in marine biodiversity, ecosystem-based management and environmental change.

 We provide information for government agencies, policy makers and businesses on the state of the marine environment.
 Our mission is to help educate, inform and build a sustainable blue economy.